 You reach for your phone before your feet touch the floor.
-By noon, you’ve checked email 47 times, scrolled through three social media apps, and felt your attention fracture into a dozen directions.
+By noon, you’ve checked email dozens of times, scrolled through several apps, and felt your focus pull in too many directions.
 Sound familiar?

-The average person spends over seven hours daily on screens, according to research from DataReportal.
-That constant connectivity drains mental energy, disrupts sleep, and ironically makes us less productive.
-But here’s the catch: most of us can’t just disappear offline.
+Research from DataReportal consistently shows that people spend multiple hours daily on screens across devices.
+That constant connectivity drains mental energy, disrupts sleep, and makes you less productive overall.
+The problem is that most people can’t simply go offline.
 Work emails need responses.
 Projects have deadlines.
 Life happens digitally now.

 Why Your Brain Needs a Break From Screens

-Your brain wasn’t designed for the digital onslaught it faces daily.
+Your brain wasn’t built for the volume of digital input it processes daily.
 Each notification, ping, and app switch triggers a small stress response.
-Over time, this constant stimulation wears down your ability to concentrate deeply.
+Over time, this constant stimulation wears down your ability to concentrate.

-Research published in the Journal of Behavioral Addictions shows that excessive screen time correlates with increased anxiety, poor sleep quality, and reduced cognitive performance.
-Your prefrontal cortex—the part of your brain handling complex thinking—gets overloaded trying to process endless information streams.
+Research published in the Journal of Behavioral Addictions has found associations between excessive screen time and increased anxiety, poor sleep quality, and reduced cognitive performance.
+Your prefrontal cortex, the part of your brain responsible for complex thinking, gets overloaded trying to process endless information.

-When you give your brain regular breaks from digital input, you restore its capacity for deep work.
-You think more clearly.
-You solve problems faster.
-You actually get more done in less time.
+When you give your brain regular breaks from digital input, you restore its capacity for focused work.
+You think more clearly, solve problems more easily, and often get more done in less time.

 Set Clear Boundaries Before You Start

 A digital detox fails when you don’t define what it means for your life.
 Unplugging completely for a week might work for some people.
-For others, it creates panic and makes the whole experiment collapse by day two.
+For others, it creates panic and the whole thing collapses by day two.

 Start by identifying which digital habits drain you most.
 Maybe it’s mindless social media scrolling.
-Perhaps it’s checking work email at 10 PM.
-Or constantly refreshing news sites throughout the day.
+Perhaps it’s checking work email at 10 PM, or refreshing news sites throughout the day.

 Write down three specific behaviors you want to change.
 Be precise.
 “Use my phone less” won’t work.
 “No social media before 10 AM” gives you something concrete to follow.